FortniteFevers/AutoLeak/README.md

 A program made by [Fevers](https://twitter.com/itsfevers__) and [Thomas Keig](https://twitter.com/thomaskeig_).

+# Whats new in 1.3.4 Beta?
+- Checking for Item Shop
+- Checking for Shop Sections
+- A lot of bug fixes

 AutoLeak is a utility to generate all of the latest leaks in Fortnite, with some bonus features as well.